Oreo O's: Discontinuation

+On December 4, 2024, Post announced that Oreo O's will be discontinued again to make way for Oreo Puffs, which will consist of crunchy spheres made of actual Oreo wafers and marshmallow pieces.

 International availability

-Due to an international loop hole with the rights of Oreo O's, they were only produced and available in South Korea, with boxes of the product being available for international purchase on eBay from third-party sellers for well over $10.
+Due to an international loophole with the rights of Oreo O's, they were only produced and available in South Korea, with boxes of the product being available for international purchase on eBay from third-party sellers for well over $10.
 Korean food manufacturer Dongsuh Foods was established as a joint venture of General Foods and Dongsuh Companies Inc., and had distribution rights to produce Post Foods cereals in Korea.
 When Kraft Foods acquired General Foods, half of Dongsuh Foods' stock automatically became property of Kraft, thus making Dongsuh Foods the only company with both licenses required to make Post Foods and Oreo O's.
 The product was recalled in 2014 due to Dongsuh having intentionally diluted E. coli-contaminated product with normal product.
 In September 2016, Dongsuh resumed selling Oreo O's within South Korea when it spun off from General Foods.

 Experimental off-brand and worldwide return

 In early 2017, a subsidiary company of Post, Malt-O-Meal Cereals, continued selling the cereal in the United States as a market test.
 The only differences were that the marshmallows from the 2001 version were not included, the cereal contained artificial flavors and it did not use the Oreo name for licensing reasons.
 Instead, the cereal was called "Cookies & Cream" and was sold in bags in many Walmart stores.
 Due to high sales and a marketing deal made by Walmart, Post announced that Nabisco would once again co-brand the cereal.
 Soon afterward, Oreo O's were re-released with their original 1997 recipe worldwide as a Walmart Exclusive Product, including the United States on June 23.
 As of 2018, the cereal was available to all grocery stores.

-On June 17, 2019, Walmart started selling the cereal with the marshmallows from the 2001 recipe as an exclusive product.
+On June 17, 2019, Walmart started selling the cereal with the marshmallows from the 2001 recipe as an exclusive product for a limited time.
 Instead of being labeled "Extreme Créme Oreo O's", it was labeled "Mega Stuf Oreo O's".
+The product returned for a limited time in early 2024.